heartpoints/heartpoints.org/docs/pulumi.md

 Most of this is kubernetes resources, docker images, that must be deployable in minikube, and therefore must use some docker registry.

+Right now I am testing `hp hp_minikubeBuildDeployTest` to see what it does.
+It seems like this could do all the work to bring up the minikube vm and link kubectl and docker CLI to it; then once that is complete, we would run the pulumi app so that it updates kubernetes